 1. Keywords: speak your customer's language

 Your customer doesn't search "holistic wellness solutions" - they search "gym near me" or "how much does SEO cost".
-Keyword research finds exactly what your audience types, and with what intent: information, comparison, or purchase.
+Keyword research finds exactly what your audience types, and with what intent: information, comparison or purchase.
+One primary phrase per money page.
+Deep dive: keyword research guide.

 2. On-page SEO: each page, done right